-How to teach your child how to communicate safely with strangers.
+How to develop your child's skills for safe communication with strangers.
 Rules of conduct with strangers

-General changes in our public life necessitated the inclusion of new content in the program of the basics of life safety for preschoolers (for example, the section “Child and other people”).
-We must consider our environment as it is.
+General changes in our public life caused the need to include new content in the basic life safety program for preschoolers (for example, the section “Child and other people”).
+We have a responsibility to consider our environment as it is.
 Today's children need to be taught special skills so that they can avoid a wide variety of dangers.
-We must teach children to assess the environment, identify a potential danger or suspicious situation and respond appropriately to it.
+We must teach children to assess their surroundings, identify a potential danger or suspicious situation and respond appropriately to it.

 with strangers.

 The child must understand what exactly can be dangerous in communicating with other people.
-We must teach children about the dangers of contact with unfamiliar (human) adults.
-Most children believe that people with an unpleasant appearance, "bearded uncles" or people who are unpleasantly dressed, are dangerous.
-And young, well-dressed, pretty women, girls or boys can't do harm in the same way as any person with an open friendly smile.
-Here fairy tales will help us.
-The monster in scarlet flower turned out to be a kind enchanted prince.
-Cinderella was dressed in rags, stained with soot and ashes, but she was kind.
+We must tell children about the dangers of contact with unfamiliar (human) adults.
+Most children believe that people with an unpleasant appearance, “bearded men” or unpleasantly dressed people are dangerous.
+And young, well-dressed, attractive women, girls or boys cannot cause harm in the same way as any person with an open, friendly smile.
+Fairy tales will help us here.
+The monster in " Scarlet flower"turned out to be a kind enchanted prince.
+Cinderella was dressed in rags, stained with soot and ash, but she was kind.

-Another typically dangerous situation of contact with strangers: an adult persuades a child to go somewhere with him, promising to give or show something interesting.
-It is necessary to teach children to say no to people who want to take them somewhere without the permission of their parents.
-A typical example of what can happen if you believe the gentle voice, the attractive promises of a stranger is the Russian folk tale "The Cat, the Rooster and the Fox."
-In an affectionate voice, the fox invited the cockerel to look out the window, promising to give peas, invited him to peck peas, which had nowhere to go, pick up millet scattered on the road.
-All this lulled the vigilance of the rooster.
-Three times he looked out the window and three times he was seized by a fox who wanted to taste the meat of the cock.
+Another typically dangerous situation of contact with strangers: an adult persuades a child to go somewhere with him, promising to give or show him something interesting.
+It is necessary to teach children to say no to people who want to take them somewhere without parental permission.
+A typical example of what can happen if you believe the gentle voice, the attractive promises of a stranger is the Russian folk tale “The Cat, the Rooster and the Fox.”
+In a gentle voice, the fox invited the cockerel to look out the window, promising to give him some peas, invited him to peck the peas that had nowhere to put them, and to pick up the millet scattered on the road.
+All this lulled the rooster's vigilance.
+Three times he looked out the window and three times he was grabbed by a fox who wanted to try cock meat.

-In a situation of violent behavior on the part of an adult (if they grab the hand, pick it up, drag it into the car), children should know that they need to scream loudly, calling for help and attracting the attention of others.
+In a situation of violent behavior on the part of an adult (if they grab you by the arm, pick you up, drag you into a car), children should know that they need to scream loudly, calling for help and attracting the attention of others.

 Every time the fox grabbed the cockerel, he shouted: “The fox is carrying me beyond the dark forests, beyond high mountains!
 Brother cat, help me out!”

-And now let's remember the Russian folk tale "Sister Alyonushka and brother Ivanushka."
+Now let’s remember the Russian folk tale “Sister Alyonushka and Brother Ivanushka.”
 Why did the witch manage to drown Alyonushka?
-Yes, because she is completely unknown woman, who affectionately called her to swim, went to the river, violating the safety rule: you can’t go anywhere with strangers.
+Yes because she is completely unknown woman, who affectionately called her to swim, went to the river, violating the safety rule: you can’t go anywhere with strangers.

-Children must understand that danger lies not only on the street, but also at home.
-It is necessary to explain to children that it is impossible to open the door to strangers, even if the stranger has a gentle voice or he seems to be familiar to his parents, knows their names, and acts supposedly on their behalf.
-An example of what can come of this is the Russian folk tale "The Wolf and the Seven Kids".
+Children must understand that danger lurks not only on the street, but also at home.
+It is necessary to explain to children that they should not open the door to strangers, even if the stranger has a gentle voice or introduces himself as a friend of his parents, knows their name, and allegedly acts on their behalf.
+An example of what can come of this is the Russian folk tale “The Wolf and the Seven Little Goats.”

-And in Ch.
-Perro's fairy tale "Little Red Riding Hood" you can see several violations of safety rules at once.
-Firstly, Little Red Riding Hood stopped in the forest and began to talk with the wolf (she did not yet know how dangerous it was), and secondly, she told him where her grandmother lives (“Over in that village behind the mill, in the first house on the edge ”), and thirdly, seeing that her grandmother did not look like usual, she lay down next to her instead of calling one of the adults for help.
+And in the fairy tale by Charles Perrault “Little Red Riding Hood” you can see several violations of safety rules at once.
+Firstly, Little Red Riding Hood stopped in the forest and began to talk to the wolf (she did not yet know how dangerous it was), secondly, she told him where her grandmother lived (“Over there in that village behind the mill, in the first house on the edge "), and thirdly, seeing that her grandmother did not look the same as usual, she lay down next to her instead of calling one of the adults for help.

-There is such a safety rule: parents should always know where the children are, and children cannot go anywhere without the permission of their parents. .
-Gingerbread man in the Russian folk tale of the same name went for a walk without asking and paid for it by meeting cunning fox, who with flattering speeches lured the bun to sit on her nose.
-The girl in the Russian folk tale "Geese-Swans", contrary to the orders of her mother, left her little brother alone near the house, and she herself went for a walk.
-It ended with the fact that the swan geese carried away her brother, and she had to look for him for a long time and make a lot of effort to return him.
+There is a safety rule: parents should always know where their children are, and children should not go anywhere without parental permission. .
+In the Russian folk tale of the same name, Kolobok went for a walk without asking and paid for it by meeting sly fox, who with flattering speeches lured the bun to sit on her nose.
+The girl in the Russian folk tale “Geese and Swans”, contrary to her mother’s orders, left her little brother alone near the house, and she went for a walk.
+It ended with her brother being carried away by geese and swans, and she had to search for him for a long time and put in a lot of effort to bring him back.

-A girl from Russian left alone in the forest folk tale"Three Bears" and got lost.
-The safety rule says: in order not to get lost, do not go into the forest alone.
-And if you went to the forest, remember: in the forest you have to stick together.
-Masha from the Russian folk tale "Masha and the Bear" and Snegurushka from the Russian folk tale "Snow Maiden and the Fox" were inattentive in the forest: tree after tree, bush after bush, and they lost their friends.
+A Russian girl went alone into the forest. folk tale"Three Bears" and got lost.
+The safety rule says: to avoid getting lost, do not go into the forest alone.
+And if you go into the forest, remember: in the forest you have to stick together.
+Masha from the Russian folk tale “Masha and the Bear” and Snegurushka from the Russian folk tale “Snow Maiden and the Fox” were inattentive in the forest: tree after tree, bush after bush, and they lost their friends.

-You can talk about fairy tales for a long time.
-Many troubles in fairy tales could not have happened if the heroes knew the elementary safety rules.
-But it’s not for nothing that they say: “A fairy tale is a lie, but there is a hint in it: a lesson for good fellows.”
+We can talk about fairy tales for a long time.
+Many troubles in fairy tales might not have happened if the heroes knew basic safety rules.
+But it’s not without reason that they say: “A fairy tale is a lie, but there is a hint in it: a lesson for good fellows.”

-Therefore, teachers and parents need to use fairy tales more often in their work on educating children in the skills of safe behavior with strangers.
+Therefore, teachers and parents need to use fairy tales more often in their work on teaching children the skills of safe behavior with strangers.

-"Safe behavior on the street or how not to become a victim of violence"
+“Safe behavior on the street or how to avoid becoming a victim of violence”

-One of the mistakes of education is unconditional submission to an adult.
-We often tell children: “You don’t talk to adults like that!”, “If an adult told you, then you should obey him.”
-But at the same time, the child must be educated to distrust strangers and unfamiliar people.
+One of the mistakes of upbringing is unconditional submission to an adult.
+We often tell children: “You don’t talk to adults like that!”, “If an adult told you, then you have to listen to him.”
+But at the same time, it is necessary to cultivate in the child distrust of strangers and unfamiliar people.

 On the street, children may find themselves in an unexpected situation, and how they react to it will depend on their health, mental and physical condition.